Risky Business: Plot

 Later that night, Joel, Lana, Vicki, and Joel's friend Barry go out and get high on marijuana.
 After Lana accidentally bumps the Porsche out of gear while retrieving her purse, the car rolls down the hill and onto a pier (despite Joel's desperate attempt to stop it); the pier collapses, and the Porsche sinks into Lake Michigan.
 When Joel takes the car to a repair shop, he is horrified to learn how much fixing it will cost.
 He and Lana later decide to turn his parents' house into a brothel for a night; Joel's share of the profits will pay for the repairs.
 The party is hugely successful; the house is packed with Joel's friends and classmates and Lana's co-workers.
 However, the recruiter from Princeton, Rutherford, chooses that night to interview Joel for admission to Princeton.
 The interview is plagued by interruptions, and Rutherford is unimpressed by Joel's résumé.
 Afterwards, he stays at the party and becomes acquainted with Lana's friends.
-After the party, Joel and Lana make love on the Chicago "L".
+After the party, Joel and Lana have sex on a Chicago "L" train.

-The next morning, Joel finds his house has been burgled.
+The next morning, when Joel comes home after retrieving his father's car from the repair shop, he finds that his house has been burglarized.
 When he tries to call Lana, Guido answers; he tells him he will let Joel buy back his furniture.
 Joel and his friends manage to get everything moved back in just as his parents walk in, though his mother notices a crack in her egg.
 Later, Joel's father congratulates him; the interviewer was very impressed, and Joel will be accepted into Princeton.

 Joel meets Lana at a restaurant, and they speculate about their future.
 She tells him that she wants to keep on seeing him; he jokes that it will cost her.